-During the interviews carried out for this report almost all of the respondents in the Kurdish region of Turkey felt that at that stage of the process the onus was on the Government to take the next concrete steps and that this should involve the announcement of a democratization package.
-It should be noted, however, that this view was not universally held; Aydın Altaç, AK Party representative for Diyarbakır, stressed the measures that have already been taken by the current Government over the past ten years, which, he stated, include the abolition in 2004 of State Security Courts (Devlet Güvenlik Mahkemeleri), the composition of which had been found to violate the fair trial provisions guaranteed by Article 6 of the European Convention on Human Rights, changes to the military structure in the region and the provision of elective Kurdish language courses.175 Nonetheless, in early August 2013, reports circulated in Turkish media that the Government would begin debating "a package of long-awaited reforms...aimed at bolstering Kurdish rights and boosting democracy, a step which could help keep a fragile peace process on track.
-The cabinet will discuss the 'democratization package' - whose proposals range from wider Kurdish-language education to changes to anti-terror laws", according to a senior justice ministry official."176
+however, that this view was not universally held; Aydın Altaç, AK Party representative for Diyarbakır, stressed the measures that have already been taken by the current governmentGovernment over the past ten years, which, he stated, include the abolition in 2004 of State Security Courts (Devlet Güvenlik Mahkemeleri), the composition of which had been found to violate the fair trial provisions guaranteed by Article 6 of the European Convention on Human Rights, changes to the military structure in the region and the provision of elective Kurdish language courses.
+Nonetheless, in early August 2013, reports circulated in Turkish media that the government Government would begin debating "a package of longawaited reforms...aimed at bolstering Kurdish rights and boosting democracy, a step which could help keep a fragile peace process on track.
+The cabinet will discuss the 'democratization package' whose proposals range from wider Kurdish-language education to changes to anti-terror laws", according to a senior justice ministry official."175

 The weight of anticipation regarding the democratization package was arguably so great as to make it virtually impossible for its content to meet expectations and when it was announced on 30 September 2013 it met with much criticism in terms of its failure to include measures which would help move the process forward.
-The co-chair of the pro-Kurdish BDP, Gülten Kisanak, for example noted that the package failed to meet their expectations: "Was this really a package worth waiting for?
-Kurds wished for the Kurdish problem to be solved, Alevis wished for freedom of religion, and other discriminated groups in Turkey wished for more participatory governance.
-They've fought for